ESSS/alfasim-sdk/docs/source/index.rst

   * Customization of the hydrodynamic models, supporting the additions of custom Phases/Fields/Layers.
   * Support for inclusion of custom mass, momentum and energy equations.
   * Support for calculating source terms to solver equations.
-  * Support for calculating/updating plugin-defined Simulation Variables
+  * Support for calculating/updating plugin-registered Simulation Variables

 For a list of all capabilities that can be expanded check the :ref:`api-reference-section` in the documentation.

-Anyone with programming skills can create a Plugin for ALFAsim, for that, |sdk| provides hooks to customize the solver and the user interface.
+Anyone with programming skills can create a Plugin for ALFAsim.
+To make it possible, |sdk| provides hooks to customize the solver and the user interface.
 To customize the solver, an API in `C` is provided for application written in C/C++, while, for user interface customization, an API in Python allows the developer to customize the interface in a declarative way.